Banter or Bullshit?

 “Natural” wine: Bullshit or a Bonanza?

 I applaud innovation, but a comprehensive definition that adequately codifies and enforces “natural” winemaking practices doesn’t yet appear to exist.
 The closest appears to be from an enthusiastic cabal of vintners called Vins Methode Natures who created some initial guidelines.
-I’ve carefully read and re-read these guidelines en français et anglais and applaud their initial effort.
-But, at least as I understand them, several elements of the guidelines are internally regulated, having wineries make a “declaration of honor” of what they did - or did not do - in the vineyard and cellar.
-While a well-meaning good start, without outside oversight and enforcement, isn’t this letting the fox guard the henhouse?
+I’ve carefully read and re-read these guidelines en Français and in English and applaud their initial effort.
+But at least as I understand them, several elements of the guidelines are internally regulated, having wineries themselves make a “declaration of honor” of what they did - or did not do - in the vineyard and cellar.
+While this is a well-meaning good start, without outside oversight and enforcement, isn’t this letting the fox guard the henhouse?

-For example, the aforementioned guidelines require the use of “indigenous” yeast.
-Tell me please, what exactly is “indigenous” yeast, scientifically?
+The aforementioned guidelines require the use of “indigenous” yeast.
+But what exactly is “indigenous” yeast, scientifically?
 Is this “indigenous” yeast indigenous to the vineyard(s) or to the winery facility - or both?
+I think most vintners, when using the term “indigenous” speak to the vineyard and its yeasts - in an effort to convey the sites natural terroir.

-On a practical level, how do these vintners, during their frenetic harvest, determine that the yeasts in question are “indigenous”?
+On a practical level, how do these “natural” vintners, during their frenetic harvest, determine that the yeasts in question are “indigenous”?
 During harvest, we winemakers are very busy; overseeing fermentations, traveling to many different vineyards, picking up supplies at other wineries, warehouses, etc..
 So how does one know that the yeasts fermenting in their vats come only from their vineyard and not off the soles of their shoes?
-Or, how do they certify that yeasts in their vats didn’t arrive on a truck delivering corks or bottles whose previous stop was at a large winery down the road replete with commercial yeast?
-What 3rd party entity is overseeing this process, vat by vat, winery by winery, appellation by appellation?
+Or, how do they certify that yeasts in their vats didn’t arrive on a delivery truck whose previous stop was at a large winery down the road replete with commercial yeast?
+And what 3rd party entity is overseeing this indigenous yeasts process, vat by vat, winery by winery, appellation by appellation?

-In closing, vintners bleating that “indigenous” yeast delivers a better qualitative expression of a particular terroir or grape type is based on lazy (or at least incomplete) methodology, flawed science and often includes a pungent dose of marketing bullshit.
+In summary, my sense is that this premise; that “indigenous” yeast unequivocally delivers a better qualitative expression of a particular terroir or grape type is likely based on lazy (or at least incomplete) methodology, flawed science, poor oversight, and often includes a pungent dose of marketing bullshit.
 It would be funnier if this romantic notion of “indigenous” yeast wasn’t so pervasive in wine comms today.

-Net-net, how can a winemaker (or sales rep, restaurateur, somm, retailer, journalist, etc) label or call a wine “natural” if there is no codified definition of “natural” wine in most countries and only an individual vintner’s “honor” statement (and 70 Euro fee) affirms that this member abides by this groups’ guidelines?
+Net-net, how can a winemaker (or sales rep, restaurateur, somm, retailer, journalist, etc) label or call a wine “natural” if a) there is no codified definition of “natural” wine in most countries, b) only an individual vintner’s “honor” statement (and 70 Euro fee) affirms that this member abides by this groups’ guidelines, c) the ability to separate out truly indigenous yeast doesn’t scientifically exist, and d) the SO2 guidelines (30 ppm) are a non sequitur because many “commercial” wines already fall into this category?
 And while these guidelines make mention of a “certifying body - on a random basis” there appear to be no structural/legal mechanisms outside this group to police member activities - or the wine in bottle.

 Next time you hear; “We feature/make natural wines made from local yeasts with low sulfites” perhaps ask the vintner, wine shop or somm for specific, measurable answers to what I have posited above.
 Enjoy the discourse.
 And caveat emptor mes amis.

-I’m sometimes asked if my wines are “natural”.
+In closing, I’m sometimes asked if my wines are “natural”.
 Let’s peel this back a bit.
 For starters, I don’t label my wines “natural”.
 But I do hand-prune and hand-harvest healthy, natural grapes from carefully managed vineyards; many organically farmed and certified.
-Some are also naturally dry farmed and draft horse ploughed.
+Some are also dry farmed and draft horse ploughed.
+Some see regenerative viticultural (no plow) practices.
 These vines and their verdant mid rows naturally sequester tons of carbon every year.
 My grapes ferment with whatever yeasts are floating around (indigenous to the vineyard haha, cellar, ambient, commercial and wild).
 Millions of these diverse yeast cells naturally transform the grapes natural sugar into carbon dioxide (CO2) and alcohol during fermentation.
-These yeasts also naturally produce sulfur dioxide (SO2) during fermentation, part of which stays naturally in the finished wine.
+These yeasts also naturally produce sulfur dioxide (SO2) during fermentation, part of which stays naturally in my finished wine.
 I don’t do any of the winemaking voodoo that large factory wineries use like flash fermentation or cryo-extraction and don’t add mega-purple or other colorants.
-After a few weeks, my wines naturally ferment down to dryness (because there is cultured yeast that can support fermentation with alcohol).
+After a few weeks, my wines naturally ferment down to dryness (because there is probably some cultured yeast in there that can support fermentation with alcohol below 6%).
 I then gently press the skins and juice and mature my wines in (mostly) neutral vessels to capture the purity of the site or the grape type.
 Some lots may see a soupçon of French oak barrel maturation - these barrels being naturally grown in sustainable French forests that naturally sequester tons of carbon every year.
-After that I shepherd my wines into low-medium-weight post-consumer recycled bottles with minimum effective (both naturally occurring and/or added) SO2, minimum/no filtering or other interventions.
-My labels made from FSC-certified recycled paper or recycled cotton and printed with compostable inks and the aforementioned bottles are sealed with FSC-certified natural heritage corks.
-For more transparency, I display all 3rd-party laboratory analyses of my wines.
-How many wineries do THAT?
+After that I shepherd my wines into low/medium-weight post-consumer recycled glass bottles with minimum effective (both naturally occurring and/or added) SO2, minimum/no filtering or other interventions.
+For full transparency, I display all 3rd-party laboratory analyses of my wines.
+My labels are made from FSC-certified recycled paper or recycled cotton and printed with EU-certified compostable inks and the aforementioned bottles are sealed with FSC-certified natural heritage corks.

 But back to the question; “Are my wines “natural”?”
 You decide.